dimuthuYasasViduranga/fleet_control_web/vue/checklist.md

 - [ ] Compliant - green
 - [ ] Warn - orange
 - [ ] issues - red
-- [ ] No filter if there are no events

 # Chat
 - [ ] test all filters (top of feed)